CGJennings/misophonia-masking-app/README.md

 Each noise colour varies in how loud some pitch ranges (frequencies) within the noise are.
 For some colours, lower frequencies may be louder, and for others, higher frequencies.
 The list below describes each button colour in the order it appears:

 **Black (silence)**
-The black button stops playing noise.
+The black button with the muted speaker icon stops playing noise.

 **White (1)**
 White noise contains equal *energy* at all frequencies.
 However, because human hearing is more sensitive to some frequencies than others, some frequencies will be *perceived* as being louder than others.